UniReps/unireps.github.io/_posts/2024-11-08-failures_perspectivetaking.md

 ### Limitations of Spatial Assessment in Current Multimodal AI

-Two primary limitations appear within AI spatial cognition literature: 1) linguistic reasoning can inflate performance on spatial benchmarks, and 2) benchmark scores can be hard to interpret when models perform poorly.
+Two primary limitations appear within AI spatial cognition literature:

+1. Linguistic reasoning can inflate performance on spatial benchmarks
+2. Benchmark scores can be hard to interpret when models perform poorly

 For example, text-only GPT-4 achieves a score of 31.4, while multimodal GPT-4v achieves a score of 42.6 on the spatial understanding category of Meta's openEQA episodic memory task <d-cite key="majumdar2024openeqa"></d-cite>.
 The strong baseline score achieved by the text-only GPT-4 suggests that many "real-world" questions based on visual scenes can be deduced linguistically.
 Additionally, the limited improvement when moving from a blind LLM to a multimodal one suggests that vision models do not gain a significant understanding of space beyond what can be inferred through language.

 Additionally, BLINK <d-cite key="fu2024blink"></d-cite>, a benchmark more specifically focused on visual perception capabilities, contains categories related to spatial cognition, such as relative depth and multi-view reasoning.
 On this benchmark, GPT-4v achieved an accuracy of 51.26\%, only 13.17\% higher than random guessing and 44.44\% lower than human performance.
 When benchmarks are highly focused on visuospatial tasks, the significant shortcomings of multimodal models suggest that further advancements are needed before these models can reliably perform in real-world scenarios.
 Even within specific categories, it is often difficult to determine {\it why} models fail on certain tasks while succeeding on others, as these failures cannot be easily linked to the absence of a particular cognitive process.